Rylo scores $20 million for its clever camera tech

 “Securing Series B funding from this excellent group of investors will allow us to maximize our potential for growth and earn significantly more market share,” CEO Alex Karpenko said in a release tied to the news.
 “We have come a long way since our launch one year ago, and I’m excited to continue to drive Rylo’s growth through investments in marketing, sales and retail partnerships in the coming year.”

-Rylo’s camera represents an interesting piece of tech that utilizes 360 videos to create some unorthodox camera tricks like stabilizing images, following subjects and creating a number of interesting effects.
+Rylo’s camera represents an interesting piece of tech that utilizes 360 videos to create some unorthodox camera tricks, like stabilizing images, following subjects and creating a number of interesting effects.
 The product also has solid distribution with more than 500 retail locations in the U.S., including Best Buy.

-Marketing, however, is going to be a be key for the success of the $499 camera, whose initial appeal is not as immediately apparent as the likes of GoPro.
+Marketing, however, is going to be key for the success of the $499 camera, whose initial appeal is not as immediately apparent as the likes of GoPro.